Charcoal (art): Types

 Other types of artists' charcoal such as charcoal crayons were developed during the 19th century and used by caricaturists.
 Charcoal powders are used to create patterns and pouncing, a transferring method of patterns from one surface to another.

 There are wide variations in artists' charcoal, depending on the proportion of ingredients: compressed charcoal from burned birch, clay, lamp black pigment, and a small quantity of ultramarine.
 The longer this mixture is heated, the softer it becomes.

 Art techniques

 Paper used with artists' charcoal can vary in quality.
 Rough texture may allow more charcoal to adhere to the paper.
-The use of toned paper allows different possibilities as white oil pastels (commonly referred to by the brand name Conté) can be used in combination with charcoal to create contrast.
+The use of toned paper allows different possibilities as white pastels (commonly referred to by the brand name Conté) can be used in combination with charcoal to create contrast.

 Hatching

 Hatching is a method in which thin, dark lines are continuously placed parallel to each-other.

 When done with charcoal, it comes out smoother and darker.